 What Is Mastering? | Audio Mastering Explained

-Mastering is the process of finalizing music by delicately balancing art and science.
-Mastering relies on empirical data, collected through technical analysis.
-Mastering requires emotional insight, steered by intuition and a deep connection to the music.
+At its core, mastering is the process of finalizing music by delicately balancing art and science.
+It relies on empirical data, collected through technical analysis, and emotional insight steered by intuition and a deep connection to the music.
 Great records are born from a balance of both.

 Quality Control

 The first job of mastering is listening.
-Not casually, and not creatively, but critically.
+Certainly not casually, and not creatively, but critically.

 This means checking for issues that may not have been obvious during mixing, especially after long hours spent working on the same songs, often due to familiarity or listening fatigue.
-These can include clicks, pops, distortion, and phase problems.
+These can include clicks, pops, distortion, phase problems, or mix imbalances that might detract from clarity or affect how the record translates.
 Remember, the mastering engineer has the luxury of being able to hear the record for the first time.

 Quality control also involves evaluating how the mix behaves technically.
 Are there issues that may become more apparent after encoding, level adjustment, or playback on different systems?
 Are there potential problems that could affect the music once it is released into the world?

-This stage is less about changing the music and more about confirming that nothing stands in the way the music being heard as intended.
-That gives the artist, producer, and/or mix engineer the peace of mind to everyone involved in the project that the mixing is completed and ready for mastering.
-Quality control sets the foundation for subsequent refinement and is a part of the process to make sure your music makes it to the ears of the listeners as you intended, error-free.
+This stage is less about changing the music and more about confirming that nothing stands in the way of it being heard as intended.
+That gives the artist, producer, and mix engineer peace of mind that the mixing is complete and can move on in the process.

 Fine Tuning

-Fine-tuning in mastering is not about dramatic processing.
+Fine-tuning in mastering is not about large dramatic changes.
 It is about small adjustments that improve clarity, balance, impact, and translation.
-These moves are often subtle enough that they are difficult to describe in isolation, but meaningful when taken as a whole.
+These moves are often subtle enough that they are difficult to describe in isolation, but meaningful when listened to as a whole.

-This may involve equalization to gently shape the tonal balance and dynamic control to manage micro- and macro-level movement, ensuring the track feels cohesive and intentional from start to finish.
+This may involve equalization to gently shape tonal balance and dynamic control to manage micro- and macro-level changes, ensuring the track feels more cohesive and intentional from start to finish.

-In some cases, dynamic EQ or multiband processing is used to address frequency-dependent behavior that changes over time.
+In some cases, dynamic EQ or multiband processing is used to address unwanted frequency-dependent behavior.
 In others, broadband compression may be used simply to add cohesion and glue rather than control dynamics in a more discrete way.

 Limiting is typically the final step, but even then the goal is not loudness for its own sake.
-It is about arriving at a level that feels appropriate for the music, while preserving punch, depth, and emotional impact.
+It is about achieving a level that feels appropriate for the music, while preserving punch, depth, and emotional impact.

 Loudness, Dynamics, and Translation